nivasan1/math-notes/distributed_systems.md

     - blockchain that sources any binary to be executed in a trusted environment
         - Potentially arbitrary replication of any service / data?
 (BFT Zookeeper)
         - How to make the idea of SUAVE generalizable enough for an arbitrary application?
+## Data Intensive Apps Book
+### Foundations
+ - Removing duplication of data w/ same meaning in DB - normalization
+    - Two records store data w/ the same meaning ($trait - philanthropy$), as trait changes, any appearance of philanthropy will change
+        - Instead store $trait - ID, ID -> philanthropy$, change value at ID once !!
+ - Normalization - Rquires a *many-to-one* relationship
+- Document databases - joins are weak
+    -
+- JSON data model has better localilty
+    - multi-table requires multiple queries + join
+    - JSON - All relevant data is in one place (just query JSON obj.)
+- What about for larger highly-coupled data-sets
+    - I.e several JSON objects make use of ID field defined separately?
+        - How to decouple these objects?
+            - RELATIONAL MODEL - I assume this is generally much larger scaled than document-based
+- *one-to-many* - relation is analogous to a tree, where edges are relations
+    - JSON naturally encapsulates as a single object + sub-objects?
+- **normalization requires many-to-one** relationships
+    - I.e multiple tables must have rows whose values are enumerated in keys
+        - The keys referenced are contained in a single table
+- Normalization / many-to-one - does not fit well in document databases
+    - Joins are weak, in document based model you just grab the object it self
+        - Data that is referential of other data is not useful in document-based data
+- General practice
+    - Identify entities of objects used (data-structures in code)
+    - Identify relationships between these objects
+    - if data is self referential (one-to-many) -> use document-based
+    - Otherwise use relational (generally easier to work-with )
+- **network-model**
+    - document -> each object has a single parent
+    - network -> each object has n-parejts
+        - Supports many-to-many relationships thru access-paths (follow references from parent to leaf) -> unbounded size of queries
+            - Can't specify direct pointers to non-child entities
+- **relational**
+    - Similar to network databases -> path to entities are automatically determined by table-relationships (query optimizer)
+        - Much more user friendly for highly referential data
+- **document-based**
+    - Do not require a schema for entries
+        - Unstructured tree-like data that can be loaded all at once (schema-on-read, schema is interpreted after reads)
+        - **relational is schema on write**
+-
+-
 ## CELESTIA?
 -
 ## SGX Research?